jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 {{% description-list %}}

-* Tekton; Service account used by Tekton for the actual pipline execution.
+* Tekton; Service account used by Tekton for the actual pipeline execution.
 The Tekton service account needs permissions to read and write to cloud storage.
 The name of the service account is _tekton-bot_.
 * Build Controller; Service account used by the Build Controller service which is responsible to track the overall progress of pipeline executions.
 The Build Controller service account needs permissions to read and write to cloud storage.
 The name of the service account is _jenkins-x-controllerbuild_.
-* DNS; There are three Kuberenetes services accounts created related to DNS.
+* DNS; There are three Kubernetes services accounts created related to DNS.
 One for ExternalDNS with the name _exdns-external-dns_ and two for [cert-manager](https://github.com/jetstack/cert-manager), namely _cm-cert-manager_ and _cm-cainjector_.
 Each of these services need access to the DNS API of the cloud provider.
 * Vault; Service account used by the Vault operator.